moufette-tools/moufette/README.md

 # Moufette

-The fast & visual way for your customers to communicate with you.
-Give a voice to your users so they can help you build, **persevere** or **pivot**!
+The fast & visual way for your users to communicate with you, give them a voice so they can help you build and decide when to **persevere** or **pivot**!

 ## How does it work?